ACCESS TO POST-16 EDUCATION

-Having had various discussions with some girls and parents over the past few days, I have been reminded of the pressures attached to the whole process of applying for sixth form and post-16 education in general.
+There are undoubtedly some pressures attached to the whole process of applying for sixth form and post-16 education in general.

-I thought it might be useful to provide you with some further information and hopefully dispel some myths about the process, given that in some cases there is some fairly energetic marketing activity undertaken by our local post-16 institutions.
-Of course, our excellent Careers, PSHE and flexible learning day courses provide girls with the knowledge and skills necessary to make informed choices, but sometimes we need to hear information in different formats.
-Having thought about this in some depth, I have decided to present the information to you as a series of frequently asked questions with answers.
-I hope you find the attached sheet helpful.
+You will find here some information which will hopefully dispel some myths about the process, given that in some cases there is some fairly energetic marketing activity undertaken by our local post-16 institutions.
+Of course, our excellent Careers, PSHCE and flexible learning day courses provide girls with the knowledge and skills necessary to make informed choices, but sometimes we need to hear information in different formats.
+We hope you find the attached sheet helpful.

-Do please contact me should you wish to ask further questions or seek additional clarification.
-An emailed message is always welcome and my email address is email@example.com.
+Do please contact Miss Sluman email@example.com should you wish to ask further questions or seek additional clarification.

 SIXTH FORM FAQ

 - I am uncertain about which sixth form I should apply to.
 What should I do?